 DBH 720.
 Advanced Research Methods.
 3 hours.
 F., Sp.

 This is the second of a series of courses that prepares students in completing their Capstone Project.
 This course is an advanced study of behavioral science research methods.
-This course is a comprehensive review of behavioral health research methods including quantitative, qualitative, and matrix methods, ethical considerations, an introduction to the Institutional Review Board, and other challenges involved in quality research design.
+This course is a comprehensive review of behavioral health research methods including quantitative, qualitative, and mixed methods; ethical considerations; an introduction to the Institutional Review Board (IRB); and other aspects involved in quality research design.
 Students will be introduced to the Five Chapters of the Capstone Project.
-This course builds on DBH 700 Residential: Orientation to Doctoral Study through continued development of the scholarly literature review and project proposal processes.
+This course builds on DBH 700 Residential: Orientation to Doctoral Study through continued development of the initiated scholarly literature review and project proposal processes.
 Grade will be assigned.
 Prerequisites: 51 completed hours including DBH 700.

 DBH 725.
 Advanced Clinical Ethical & Legal Issues.
 3 hours.
 Sp.